Piddlehinton

 Laymore

 Wander through the deep, dark, hidden landscape of North West Dorset.
-Pass manors and mills, with tales of arson and mystery, alongside rivers and railways all under the shadow of two of the highest peaks in the county.
-Join the cows in the fields that produce the milk for special vodka, which has won international … Continue reading Laymore
+Pass manors and mills, with tales of arson and mystery, alongside rivers and railways, all under the shadow of two of the highest peaks in the county.
+Join the cows in the fields that produce the milk for special Black Cow vodka, which has … Continue reading Laymore

 Farnham to Chettle

-From Augustus Pitt Rivers’ Victorian Museum Hotel, wander through his own estate village.
+Wander through the estate of Augustus Pitt Rivers via his village and famous Victorian museum.
 Discover the roofed stocks and well house, complete with winding cogs, before reaching the church.
-Pass the old museum that housed his thousands of finds, guarded with gates from the demolished Eastbury House.
-Follow the medieval droveways to Chettle to find its … Continue reading Farnham to Chettle
+Pass the smartly designed building which housed thousands of his prehistoric finds, guarded by gates from the demolished Eastbury House.
+Follow medieval droveways, used by … Continue reading Farnham to Chettle

 Loders